Zivbz/Zivbz/README.md

 ### Hi there 👋

-I'm Ziv, a Computer Science student fascinated by new technologies and eager to learn something new every day.
+I'm Ziv, a Computer Science student, fascinated by new technologies and eager to learn something new every day.
 At the moment, I am trying different projects in various domains to broaden my knowledge and experience.

 <!--